norswap/norswap.github.io/.factory/posts/2016-11-09-0-deep-neural-pathways.md

 ---

-I sometimes worry that by specializing in certain of tasks at the exclusion of others, I will lose the ability to learn new abilities; that my neural pathways will get frozen in a certain configuration, baking my current skillset into my brain.
+I sometimes worry that by specializing in certain of tasks at the exclusion of others, I will lose the ability to learn new skills; that my neural pathways will get frozen in a certain configuration, baking my current skillset into my brain.